info-arnav/ecommerce-dummy/README.md

 ```

 - now the port to listen to is 5000
-- Ill be sending reqquests from port 3000 -> provided this for a reason 😁
+- Ill be sending requests from port 3000 -> provided this for a reason 😁

 ## MongoDB